Glen Davis (basketball): Boston Celtics (2007–2011)

 On March 21, 2009, Davis scored a then-career-high 24 points against the Memphis Grizzlies in the Celtics' 105–87 win in Memphis.

 In the 2009 NBA Playoffs, Davis had significant playing time after injuries to Kevin Garnett and Leon Powe.
 In Game Four of the 2009 Eastern Conference Semifinals against the Orlando Magic, Davis made two key shots, including a buzzer beater, in the final seconds of the game to give the Celtics the 95–94 win over the Magic.
 After the shot, Davis accidentally jostled a twelve-year-old fan while running down the court in celebration.
 The boy's father complained to NBA and Celtics officials but later retracted his demand for an apology.
 Davis apologized nevertheless, and said that, "I'm a big guy.
 Imagine if my emotions are going so wild, and if I'm running by somebody, I don’t feel them.
 If I've hurt anybody or if I’ve done any harm to anybody, please forgive me because my intentions were harmless."

 On August 10, 2009, Davis signed a two-year, $6.5 million contract with the Celtics.
 On May 27, 2010, during the 2010 Eastern Conference Finals against the Orlando Magic in Game 5, Glen Davis suffered a severe concussion when he got elbowed in the face by Dwight Howard.
 Davis would play in the Game 6 clincher, finishing with 6 points and 7 rebounds as they advanced to the 2010 NBA Finals.
 The Celtics would face the Los Angeles Lakers in a rematch of the 2008 championship.
-In game 4, Davis had 18 points and 5 rebounds to tie the series.
+In Game 4, Davis had 18 points and 5 rebounds to tie the series.
 The Celtics fell in seven games.

 Orlando Magic (2011–2014)

-On December 12, 2011, Davis was signed and traded to the Orlando Magic along with Von Wafer for Brandon Bass.
+On December 12, 2011, Davis was signed and traded to the Orlando Magic along with Von Wafer for Brandon Bass, signing a 4-year, $26 million contract.
 On April 3, 2012, Davis scored a then-career-high 31 points in a 95–102 loss to the Detroit Pistons.

 On December 3, 2013, he recorded a career high 33 points, along with 3 rebounds and 3 assists, in a double-overtime loss to the Philadelphia 76ers.

 On February 21, 2014, Davis and the Magic mutually agreed to a contract buyout.